kasparsd/widget-context-wporg/readme.txt.md

 ### 1.1.0 (June 13, 2018)
 - Fix URL matching for URLs with query strings.
+- Introduce unit tests for the URL context.

 ### 1.0.7 (June 5, 2018)
 - Mark as tested with WordPress 4.9.6.